top of page

 • Johansson, Shruti Taneja.
 (2024).
 "Fostering ethical and caring fieldwork practices in ADHD research".
 In: Hanna Bertilsdotter Rosqvist & David Jackson-Perry (Eds), The Palgrave Handbook of Research Methods and Ethics in Neurodiversity Studies (pp.183–198).
 Cham: Springer Nature Switzerland.

-Meeting 111: 20 Mar 2026, 3-4.30pm UK
+Meeting 111: 20 Mar 2026

 • Other interesting readings for consultation